 Notorious groups like the Branch Davidians in Waco, the People’s Temple in Jonestown and the Manson cult in California have ended spectacularly badly, with their leaders using questionable tactics like mind control and forced social isolation to keep followers complicit and in line.
 But what are some of the stranger theories attached to some of the most notable cults of the last 50 years—and are those theories actually true?

-With the premiere of the new A&E series Cults & Extreme Belief, A&E Real Crime explores some big questions about the groups Heaven’s Gate, the Moonies and the Rajneeshees.
+A&E True Crime explores some big questions about the groups Heaven’s Gate, the Moonies and the Rajneeshees.

 Did Heaven’s Gate leaders really use the Internet as a tool to expound on their bizarre views?